-Predictably and not far from habits in Greece too, the most popular Greek names for boys are John and Constantine, while the leading Greek names for girls remain Maria and Aikaterini.
+Predictably, mirroring current naming customs in Greece as well, the most popular Greek names for boys are John and Constantine, while the leading Greek names for girls remain Maria and Aikaterini.

 Among the least-popular names for boys are George (39), Theodore (43), Zachary (44), Nicholas (76) or Ari (98), while the preferred ones for girls are Zoe (6), Elena (87) and Anastasia (94).

-Greeks account for 1.8 percent of the Australian population according to the 2016 census.
+Greek-Australians account for 1.8 percent of the total Australian population, according to the 2016 census.
 According to the 1997 Victorian registry list, Nick (8) and Anthony (26) were the only Greek names.

 Source: Neos Kosmos